 IV.3 Survey of possible PSLs (non-exhaustive list)

-(DPI) policy rules are enforced on Protocol Data Units (PDU) in general, briefly called packets in this Recommendation.
+(DPI) policy rules are enforced on Protocol Data Units (PDU) in general, briefly called packets in this appendix.
 The objects of DPI are therefore parts of or entire PDUs.
-A PSL must consequently provide specification means for the definition of such objects (“data structure”) and methods executed on these objects (i.e., “operations”, related to policy conditions and policy actions).
+A PSL must consequently provide a means of specification for the definition of such objects (“data structure”) and methods executed on these objects (i.e., “operations”, related to policy conditions and policy actions).
 Table IV.1 provides a list of example standardized protocols (NOTE 1), which may be candidates for DPI-capable PSLs.
 The example PSLs provide initial support for the specification of such data objects or/and considered operations.

-NOTE 1 – There might be also proprietary protocols around, particularly for management interfaces (like command line interfaces (CLI) or man-machine interfaces (MMI)).
+NOTE 1 – There may also be proprietary protocols, particularly for management interfaces (like command line interfaces (CLI) or man-machine interfaces (MMI)).